50 common weather terms, explained

 In the year 350 B.C., the Greek philosopher Aristotle gave one of the earliest descriptions of weather patterns in a text called “Meteorologica,” which translates into “Meteorology.”
 It included some of mankind’s first attempts to observe and record natural phenomena like water evaporation and earthquakes.
 Although it was a far cry from the Weather Channel, “Meteorologica” was the start of something that had eluded human beings for time immemorial: the ability to understand—and even predict—the weather.

-According to the National Weather Service, modern weather forecasting is a $7 billion industry—and for good reason.
+Modern weather forecasting is a $7 billion a year industry—and for good reason.
 Despite all the advanced technology of modern society, humans are still pretty much at the mercy of the elements.
 America’s GDP can fluctuate by more than $1.34 trillion depending on the weather.
-In 2017 alone, nearly 60,000 weather events killed 592 people in the United States and injured 4,270 more, with flash floods, tropical storms, heat, tornadoes, ice storms, and thunderstorms doing most of the damage.
+In 2019 alone, more than 67,000 weather events killed 570 people in the United States and injured more than 1,700 more with flash floods, tropical storms, heat, tornadoes, ice storms, and thunderstorms doing most of the damage.

 Weather forecasters are easy targets because, like football referees, people tend to take notice only when they get it wrong.
 The reality, however, is that meteorologists are right in astonishing percentages.
 When weathermen and women issue seven-day forecasts, they’re accurate about 80% of the time—90% for five-day forecasts.
 If someone had told Aristotle that human beings would one day be able to accurately predict the weather nine times out of 10, five days in advance, he likely would have laughed at their overactive imagination.